apploitech/hellosign-python-sdk/README.md

 -------------------

-A Python wrapper with apploi requirements (that have been ignore in main repo) for the [HelloSign API](http://www.hellosign.com/api)
+A Python wrapper with some custom requirements (that have been ignore in main repo) for the [HelloSign API](http://www.hellosign.com/api)

 ## Installation